SatyamKumar1234/MeowPass/README.md

 -   **AI-Assisted Mode:** Enhances the wordlist with creative, human-like password guesses using Google Gemini or OpenRouter.
 -   **Smart Dependencies:** Prompts to install optional AI libraries only when needed.
 -   **Safe and Flexible:** Includes checks to prevent saving files in sensitive directories and allows you to choose your save location.
+##VERSION
+V1
+V2-ADDED option to change name of output file and converted the output from json to text. now default directory is dekstop to search for data.json file thats it this ai generated stuff is good but it is complex new version will never come most probably .

 ## Installation from GitHub